Asymptotics of the graph Laplace operator near an isolated singularity: Introduction

-is a standard consequence of smooth embedding and requires no additional assumption.
 In the intrinsic case the kernel depends on $d_g(x,y)$, where $g=e^{\Psi_1(\Theta)}\tilde g$ is only angularly conformal near the singularity.
+Since Definition \ref{def:locally angularly conformal} is local near $x$, no claim is made away from $x$.
 For such metrics an expansion of the form

 is not automatic; this hypothesis is precisely what allows us to isolate the anisotropic factor $L(\Theta)$, and furthermore derive a full Taylor expansion with remainder $O(\sqrt t)$ when $\delta \ge 2.$ \end{remark}